BreezeDuo/COMM7340-Group_Project/README.md

-Master of Science in AI and Digital Meida
+Master of Science in AI and Digital Meida<br/>
-School of Communication
+School of Communication<br/>
-Hong Kong Baptist University
+Hong Kong Baptist University<br/>